PartineS/PartineS/README.md

 # Hi there, I'm Hasan! 👋

 Welcome to my GitHub profile!
-I am currently in the learning phase of Cyber Security, Database Security, and Network Security.
+I am developing projects in Cyber Security, Database Security, and Network Security.
 I enjoy working on challenging problems while continuously improving my skills and growing in the tech space.

 ---